Last updated: April 30, 2026 | By the LearnPath Team

 freeCodeCamp's 11.3 million subscriber channel is the largest free coding education platform on YouTube.
 For Python project learners, its value lies in its marathon-length courses: 4-hour, 8-hour, and even 12-hour complete project builds taught by industry professionals.

 These are not passive lectures.
 Courses like "Python Django Full Course for Beginners" (4 hours), "Build a Recommendation System with Python and Machine Learning" (6 hours), and "Automate with Python" (12 hours) result in complete, deployable applications with real databases, user auth, and API integrations.
+The channel's 12-hour Python full course has crossed 50 million cumulative views, making it one of the most-watched coding tutorials in YouTube history.

 Best For: Learners who prefer structured, course-length experiences and want a complete project in a single sitting.